 Even if a vendor received a guaranteed five-year contract it can be difficult to establish and implement a long-term business plan that would make sense to their banker and the solvency of the company.

 The province of Manitoba just awarded a 10-year contract for the management, maintenance, and operation of their fleet of seven water-scooping air tankers (four CL-415s and three CL-215s), supported by three Twin Commander “bird-dog” aircraft.

 If the occurrence of wildfires was rapidly declining, reducing the air tanker fleet would make sense.
 However everyone knows the opposite is happening.

-In the 1970s the average size of a wildfire in the U.S. was 20 acres.
-That has increased every decade since, bringing the average in the 2010s up to 117 acres.
+In the late 1980s the average size of a wildfire in the U.S. was 30 acres.
+That has increased every decade since, bringing the average in the 2010s up to 101 acres.